sendgrid/schoolkeep-templates/README.md

 SK_API_KEY=your-api-key bundle exec sk upload --all
 ```

-To reset all all changes and use SchoolKeep's default templates:
+To reset all changes and use SchoolKeep's default templates:
 ```sh
 SK_API_KEY=your-api-key bundle exec sk reset --all
 ```